-Saiki, a Republican, was the representative for Hawaii's 1st congressional district from 1987 to 1990.
+Saiki was the representative for Hawaii’s 1st congressional district and was a Republican.
+She served from 1987 to 1990.

 Saiki is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).